dhis2/dhis2-docs/src/developer/web-api/organisation-unit-profile.md

 The organisation unit profile data endpoint will combine the profile definition with the associated information/data values.

 * The `{org-unit-id}` path variable is required and refers to the ID of the organisation unit to provide aggregated data for.
-* The `iso-period` query parameter is optional and refers to the ISO period ID for the period to provide aggregated data for.
-If none is specified, _this year_ will be used as fallback.
+* The `iso-period` query parameter is optional and refers to the ISO period ID for the period to provide aggregated data for the data items.
+If none is specified, the _this year_ relative period will be used as fallback.

 The response will include the following sections: